Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 The installer class provides these values, [Custom Action Properties](/SCREENSHOTS/CUSTOM_ACTIONS_RUN64BIT.png) should be set for the version required.

-Separate installers should be built for each version required.
+Separate 32/64 Bit installer projects are provided and should be built for each version required.

-A Universal 32/64 installer is not supported at this time, but could be developed.

 </p>
 </details>